jchauncey/TheDeeps/docs/ai/ai-ui.md

 # TheDeeps UI

-This is the general UI definition -
+## UI Requirements

+1. **Technical Foundation**
+   - React and TypeScript front-end architecture
-- React and Typescript front end that uses websockets to connect to a backend API server
+   - WebSocket connection to backend API server
-- Recieves the map from the api server
+   - Responsive design with minimum resolution support of 1280x720
+   - Cross-browser compatibility (Chrome, Firefox, Safari, Edge)
+   - Mobile-friendly layout with touch controls where appropriate
+   - Optimized asset loading for faster initial render

+2. **General UI Principles**
-- Map window is anchored to the left of the browser window
+   - Map window anchored to the left of the browser window
+   - Character profile window anchored to the right
-- The main browser window should avoid heights that add scroll bar
+   - Main browser window should avoid heights that add scroll bars
+   - Consistent color scheme and typography throughout the application
+   - Accessible design with proper contrast ratios and screen reader support
+   - Dark mode support with automatic detection of system preferences
+   - Consistent padding and margins throughout the interface

+3. **Notification System**
    - Toast banners should be clickable to dismiss
-- Toast banners should only stay for 5 seconds unless clicked
+   - Toast banners should automatically disappear after 5 seconds unless clicked
+   - Different notification types (info, warning, error, success) with appropriate styling
+   - Notification queue system for handling multiple notifications
+   - Critical notifications should remain until dismissed
+   - Notifications should not obstruct gameplay elements

+4. **Input Controls**
-- It should have a modal window that displays the hotkeys
+   - Modal window that displays all available hotkeys
-- Avoid hotkeys that interfere with the movement keys wasd
+   - Avoid hotkeys that interfere with the movement keys (WASD)
-- Do not use the arrow keys as movement keys
+   - Do not use arrow keys as movement keys
-- Avoid the F1-F12 keys as hotkeys
+   - Avoid F1-F12 keys as hotkeys
    - Common actions should have single key hotkeys
-- Using complex hotkeys such as ctrl+g is fine but should be reserved for less used actions

-It should have a loading screen with the following elements -
-- It should have The Deeps logo whichi s stored at client/public/logo.png
-- It has a New Game and Load Game button which are side by side
-- Clicking New Game takes you to the Character creation screen
-- The Load Game button isnt implemented yet

-Character Creation Screen -
-- Allow a user to specify a name
-- Also provide a Random Name generator
-- Provide a class selection drop down based on the base classes from D&D
-- Provide a attributes allocation area
-- Attributes are automatically allocated based on the class selected with 5 remaining points that the user can spend
-- Show which attributes are the primary for the class selected
-- Show the modifier value for attributes given their current value

-Character Profile Window -
-- Character profile window is anchored to the right of the browser window.
-- The character profile window may have a scroll bar
-- It should display health, mana, experience, and AC in the first section
-- It should display current attirbutes and modifier values
-- It should display buffs for attributes and health/mana/ac
-- It should list any primary skills the character has
-- It should show how much gold the character currently has
-- It should have a counter for how many potions the character is currently holding

-Dungeon Window -
-- The dungeon window should render the map like a nethack or rogue style game.
-- The character icon should be a stylized @ where each class is a unique color
-- It should not have a fog of war
+   - Complex hotkeys (Ctrl+key) reserved for less frequently used actions
+   - Customizable keybindings with reset to default option
+   - Mouse controls for all actions with appropriate tooltips

+5. **Loading Screen**
+   - Display The Deeps logo (stored at client/public/logo.png)
+   - New Game and Load Game buttons positioned side by side
+   - New Game button navigates to Character Creation screen
+   - Load Game button (to be implemented in future)
+   - Loading progress indicator for initial asset loading
+   - Background artwork that sets the game's tone
+   - Version number and developer credits
+   - Tips or lore snippets during loading

+6. **Character Creation Screen**
+   - User-friendly name input field
+   - Random Name generator with thematic options
+   - Class selection dropdown featuring all D&D-based classes
+   - Visual representation of selected character class
+   - Attributes allocation area with intuitive controls
+   - Automatic attribute allocation based on class with 5 remaining points for user customization
+   - Clear indication of primary attributes for selected class
+   - Display of modifier values for each attribute
+   - Preview of starting equipment and abilities
+   - Confirmation button with validation for required fields

+7. **Character Profile Window**
+   - Anchored to the right of the browser window
+   - May include a scroll bar for additional information
+   - Character portrait or icon at the top
+   - First section displays health, mana, experience, and AC with visual indicators
+   - Current attributes and modifier values clearly displayed
+   - Visual indicators for buffs affecting attributes and stats
+   - List of primary skills with proficiency levels
+   - Gold counter with appropriate icon
+   - Potion counter with visual representation
+   - Equipment section showing equipped items
+   - Inventory section with grid-based layout
+   - Character level and progress to next level

+8. **Dungeon Window**
+   - Renders map in a nethack or rogue-style ASCII/tile-based format
+   - Character represented by a stylized @ symbol with class-specific colors
+   - No fog of war implementation
+   - Clear visual distinction between different terrain types
+   - Animated transitions between map areas
+   - Zoom functionality for map view
+   - Mini-map in corner for larger dungeons
+   - Visual indicators for interactive objects (doors, chests, etc.)
+   - Enemy representations with distinct symbols/colors
+   - Turn counter or game clock display

+9. **Combat Interface**
+   - Visual feedback for attacks and damage
+   - Health/mana bars for player and visible enemies
+   - Combat log showing recent actions
+   - Quick-access bar for common combat abilities
+   - Initiative order display for turn-based combat
+   - Target selection mechanism
+   - Status effect icons with duration indicators
+   - Critical hit and miss animations/indicators

+10. **Menu System**
+    - Easily accessible main menu via hotkey or button
+    - Settings menu with audio, video, and gameplay options
+    - Save/Load game functionality
+    - Character sheet with detailed statistics
+    - Quest log with active and completed quests
+    - Help section with game mechanics explanation
+    - Exit game confirmation dialog